 - Be a citizen of the country where the recruitment and selection procedures take place, on the closing day of recruitment for the year.
 (Except those holding Japanese nationality in the month of arrival in Japan.)

-- In principle, be under thirty-five years of age.
+- In principle, there is no age limit.
+It used to be 35, and was later raised to 40 before being abolished altogether.
+But age may still be "unofficially" a factor in the selection process.
 The main purpose of the programme is to foster ties between Japanese youth and JET participants composed of young college graduates as described above.
-(This is to be changed to under 40 from April 1st, 2002)

 - Hold at least a Bachelor's degree or obtain one.